mtarun/TALPremiumTest/README.md

- Create a new web application in IIS with name "CalculatePremium" with a "port no" not already in use example 888 Point the web application to the folder  C:\CalculatePremium Use Chrome/IE to browse to the application at http://servername:888 Fill in the filed values , check the validations and calculation are firing on Occupation change and also on Calculate button click.
+ Create a new web application in IIS with name "CalculatePremium" with a "port no" not already in use example 888 Point the web application to the folder  C:\CalculatePremium Use Chrome/IE to browse to the application at http://servername:888 Fill in the field values , check the validations and calculation are firing on Occupation change and also on Calculate button click.